AxelTob/Load-multiple-items-AWS-DynamoDB---BatchWriteItem/README.md

 # Load-multiple-items-AWS-DynamoDB---BatchWriteItem
 BatchWriteItem allows you to load multiple items into DynamoDB.
 But has a request limit of 25 items.
 I used this small script to read from textfile -> jsonformat -> AWS Request.
+Sending batches of 25 items till the list is completed.